Last updated on January 6th, 2022 at 03:58 pm

 Cold Wash Option

-Having this capability of the cold wash option allows you to save on your utilities, with no loss in washing performance, as using heated water in your wash cycles every time uses up a lot of energy.
+Having this cold wash option allows you to save on your utilities, with no loss in washing performance, as using heated water in your wash cycles every time uses up a lot of energy.

 Effective and Complete Cleaning Process